 e.g. design according to seismic acceleration factor Ss of 1.24 and S1 of 0.56 - as per use in Haiti according to US earthquake codes ASCE 7-02

-- Can be erected in a variety of topographical and geological conditions
+- Can be erected in a variety of topographical and geological conditions – from sandy to rocky landscapes, flat or sloping.

 - Must demonstrate that the structure is reusable (i.e. can be redeployed for another disaster).